 All French women seem to have a basic, borrowed-from-the-mens-department white shirt.
 Here you can go with a button down, or something slightly more feminine, but you definitely want it to be timeless.

 It’s great to have a white cotton one for casual days, and a silk one for when you want a little more oomph.
 But if you’re only going to buy one, then I would say an all-cotton one is the way to go.
-You want something you’ll be able to pull out again and again, and again!
+My personal favorites are the white shirts from J. Crew (here and here).
+They are well-priced and always look good, but I’ve also sourced other options below.

-Leila Yavari via The Telegraph.
+Leila Yavari via French Vogue.

 Flattering Narrow Jeans